Realitaetsverlust/Cerberus/README.md

 - Adding an `--all` parameter to skip the `git status` execution and just check the entire folder.
 - Adding an verbose option, I actually got it in the code already but it's not used yet.

+## FAQ:
+Q: Why?
+A: Because I tend to forget my dumps in tools.
+If you don't, you're probably a good programmer and won't need this.

+Q: Why PHP?
+A: Because my Python is pretty rusty and I wanted some quick results.